DIPlib/diplib/src/documentation/workplan.md

 -   *DIPimage* toolbox: MEX-files for *DIPlib* functions to be added as these functions are written.

-    For R2018a and newer, complex data is no longer stored in two separate data segments.
+    For R2018a and newer, complex data are no longer stored in two separate data segments.
     This is good overall, but requires changes to the DIPlib-MATLAB interface.
 Additionally, there is a new C++ API for MEX-files.
 So, since we need to make changes to the interface anyway, for MATLAB R2018a and newer we will use the C++ API.
 A CMake flag will select